 Treating Ear Infections

 If your vet does not bother to identify the CAUSE, it's not worth paying anything at all: You would be paying a LOT going forward to rectify the harmful treatment (s)he started.
-Mark my words.

-Therefore, once you have your vet's diagnosis of the CAUSE, not of the symptom, consider carefully what kind of treatment can actually help your dog, instead of your vet.
 With Ear Infections, the DIY home treatment laid out above is often all that's needed.